-Step three of the lessons learned process is to analyze and organize the lessons learned for application of results.
-During this step the team decides what can be done with the lessons learned.
+Analyze and organize the lessons learned for the application of results.
+During this step, the team decides what can be done with the lessons learned.
 Information is shared with other teams during organizational meetings.
-Project management process improvements or training needs are often identified as a result of lessons learned recommendations.
+Project management process improvements or training needs are often identified as a result of lessons-learned recommendations.

 Step 4: Store lessons learned

-Step four of the lessons learned process is to store in a repository.
+Store the lessons learned in a repository.
 Lessons learned documents are stored and readily available for all departments to make improvements for future projects, normally on a shared drive or in some form of project library.
-There is no easy means of retrieving the lessons.
-At Maxx Builders our lessons learned document are document and available on our project management software.
+There are no easy means of retrieving the lessons.
+At Maxx Builders our lessons learned documents are documented and available on our project management software.

 Step 5: Retrieve lessons learned

-Step five of the lessons learned process is to retrieve for use on current projects.
+Retrieve lessons learned for use on current projects.
 Although lessons learned reports are stored on our project management software, without keyword search capability, it is difficult to retrieve the appropriate lesson.